Deeks010/Deeks010/README.md

 I’m an **AI/ML Engineer** focused on customizing and fine-tuning **Large Language Models (LLMs)** for specific applications, with a background in **Natural Language Processing (NLP)** and **Machine Learning (ML)**.
 I have worked extensively on **Text-to-Speech (TTS)** and **Speech-to-Text (STT)** projects and love tackling impactful challenges.

- I have collaborated with colleagues on impactful projects, building products with positive social impact and achieving success in multiple **hackathons**
+I have collaborated with colleagues on impactful projects, building products with positive social impact and achieving success in multiple **hackathons**.

 ---